H-IAAC/ML-HAR/README.md

 # Meta-training for Human-Activity Recogniton (HAR)

+These codes implements OML (Online aware Meta-Learning) and MAML-Rep approaches to HAR datasests (PAMAP2, HAPT, UCIHAR, and DSADS)

-These approach is based on the paper:
+This approach is based on the paper:

 Meta-Learning Representations for Continual Learning by Khurram Javed and Martha White